folio-org/folio-analytics/README.md

 | Orchid        |            1.6           |                            |
 | Poppy         |            1.7           |                            |

-It is not required to match the versions precisely, but doing so will usually offer the highest degree of compatibility.
+It may not be necessary to match the versions precisely, but doing so when possible will usually offer the highest degree of compatibility.

 ## Branches